Introducing: The Amplitude Engine

 GM Customization:

-The specific values are merely suggestions.
+The specific values provided for each weapon type are merely suggestions.
 GMs should adjust these based on the desired tone and power level of their campaign.
-For a grittier game, values might be lower, making it harder to achieve high QOs.
-For a more heroic game, they could be higher.

 Wound System: Resilience & Progressive Harm